 Remus wanted to say something to Sirius, but then he suddenly stood up.

 “I have to do something,” he said, “don’t wait for me.
 See you in school.”
-And he left, everybody watched how Sirius leaves and disappears in the streets of Hogsmeade.
+And he left, everybody watched how Sirius left and disappeared in the streets of Hogsmeade.

 “What was that?”
 James asked.